-Apple MacBook Laptop SSD Drive Take-Apart Installation TipsOlder MacBook's with 2.5" drive bays are excellent candidates for DIY SSD swaps.
+Apple MacBook Laptop SSD Drive Take-Apart Installation TipsOlder MacBook's with 2.5" drive bays are excellent candidates for affordable DIY SATA SSD swaps.
 Sadly, Apple's newer MacBook Pro and Air models are now using CUSTOM SSD MODULES with unusual pin connectors that make such easy upgrades a far greater challenge.

 "Classic" White Intel MacBook SSD UpgradeA reasonably easy SSD drive swap: The Classic white and black early Intel MacBook models have three screws in the battery compartment to access the "L" shaped metal bracket that covers the memory slot.
 Remove it and you'll see a thin plastic tab that allows you to pull out the 2.5" SATA I speed hard drive.
 4 Torx screws on the drive mount holes remove the thin metal 'tray' that holds the drive.
 Put that tray onto your new SATA SSD and slide it back in.
 Replace the "L"-shaped memory cover, then the battery.
 It's that easy.